petersem/exportarr/README.md

 # Exportarr
-Allows you to share your Radarr lists with others, without having to give them you Radarr API key.
+Allows you to share your Radarr lists with others, without having to give them your Radarr API key.

 ## Install
 ``` yaml